 The concern is understandable.
-After all, suddenly, you’re having to save money for investing in a website.
+After all, suddenly, you’re having to save money to invest in a website.
 Maybe a website cost wasn’t in your plan at all, or you decided you’d worry about them later?
 It’s okay, so long as you’re ready to put in the work to build a website now.
 The most satisfying part is that you can craft a beautifully designed online site for an affordable price.

 So, let’s dive into some common objections that small business owners have to build a website.
 We’ll dissect them and go over exactly why the logic is faulty and why “I need a website” should be at the forefront of your mind.

 Objection #1: “My Business Is Too Small for a Website”

 Maybe you’re the smallest business among small businesses in your area?
 That’s okay.
 But that doesn’t mean that you should limit yourself.
 You could still benefit from crafting a website, especially if you don’t want to remain small indefinitely.

 Up-front investments are a crucial part of managing a small business.
 You need to be willing to make bold first steps and solidify yourself as a player in digital marketing.
 A website will be your top marketing tool to help customers discover your business and bring in site visitors.
 You don’t need anything elaborate or expensive, just something accessible and aesthetically pleasing.

 Think of a website as your marketing LLC license.
 If you don’t invest right away, you’ll suffer down the road.